xkcococo/kexu.github.io/_posts/2023-1-13-Use-QIIME2-to-Preprocess-16S-Sequencing-Files.md

 ```

 <br>
-**Step 6: Combining our feature table and taxonomy table.**
+**Step 6: Combining the Feature Table and Taxonomy Table.**

-We have two output files `taxonomy.tsv` and `feature-table.tsv`.
-We can combine them by sequencing id.
+At this point, you should have two output files: `taxonomy.tsv` and `feature-table.tsv`.
+These two tables can be combined by using the sequencing id as the key.

 <br>
-**Now you have everything you need.
-Please feel free to perform your downstream statistical analysis:)**
+**You're all set!
+You now have everything you need to perform your downstream statistical analysis.
+Enjoy!**